-Much of my work has involved understanding the nature and causes of climatic change during the global warmth of the Eocene and mid-Cretaceous 'greenhouse' regimes.
-Another active research direction involves exploring the relationships between ocean circulation, ocean carbonate chemistry and atmospheric CO2 across a range of timescales.
+Much of my work involves understanding the nature and causes of climatic change during the global warmth of the Eocene and mid-Cretaceous 'greenhouse' regimes.
+Another active line of research involves exploring the relationships between ocean circulation, ocean carbonate chemistry and atmospheric CO2 across a range of timescales.
 I am also investigating the role of climate change and switches in ocean circulation in structuring plankton biogeography, modulating inter-ocean exchanges of plankton populations and driving plankton extinctions.

 Boulila, S., Vahlenkamp, M., De Vleeschouwer, D., Laskar, J., Yamamoto, Y., Pälike, H., Kirtland-Turner, S., Sexton, P.F., Westerhold, T. and Röhl, U. (2018), Towards a robust and consistent middle Eocene astronomical timescale, Earth and Planetary Science Letters, 486, 94–107.

 Vahlenkamp, M., Niezgodzki, I., De Vleeschouwer, D., Bickert, T., Harper, D., Kirtland-Turner, S., Lohmann, G., Sexton, P.F., Zachos, J. and Pälike, H. (2018).
 Astronomically paced changes in overturning circulation in the Western North Atlantic during the middle Eocene, Earth and Planetary Science Letters, 484, 329-340.